 In the morning a private vehicle with driver will provide a transfer to the Sea of Galilee for a relaxing boat ride.
 After the boat trip, continue south for a visit to Beit Shean to see some well preserved the Roman ruins.
 Next it's onto a nearby Herb Farm in Moshav, SDE Trumot, for a visit and introductory session on the very special and unique methods used in modern Israeli agriculture.
 Travel along the Jordanian Valley to Jericho, stopping for some spectacular panoramic viewing, before making route to Qumran, the place where the famed Dead Sea Scrolls where hidden by the ancients.
 While in Qumran, enjoy the visitor's center, the Essene farm and Qumran caves, which is where the actual Dead Sea Scrolls were found.
 A return transfer to the hotel is provided.

 After breakfast at hotel, depart for a full day of touring around the Dead Sea.
 The barren landscapes of Masada are best known for being the location of King Herod's desert mountain get-away palace, as well as the site of the Zealots' last stand against the Roman Legionnaires.
-Head back to the hotel for lunch, with some time allotted for leisurely activities including a swim & float in the Dead Sea or use of the Hotel's spa facilities.
-In the afternoon, travel to Arad, for a visit to Yatir Winery.
+Head back to the hotel for lunch, with some time allotted for leisurely activities including a swim and float in the Dead Sea or use of the hotel's spa facilities.
+In the afternoon travel to Arad, for a visit to Yatir Winery.
 Here, learn all about how grapes are grown in the Judean Desert, and some details about the fermentation process.

-After breakfast, travel in a privately driven vehicle from the Dead Sea to Jerusalem for a full day of touring.
+After breakfast, travel in a private vehicle from the Dead Sea to Jerusalem for a full day of touring.
 Upon arrival into the old city of Jerusalem, travel through the Dung Gate, to enter the Temple Mount.
 The Dome of the Rock and El Aksa Mosques are considered as the holiest place in the region for both Jews and Muslims.
 Next, visit the Western Wall, and take a stroll through the interior wall tunnels, showcasing what this passage way would have looked like during the time of the Romans.
 This area once held a temple as well, until its destruction in the year 70 CE.
-From the old city, it off to the new city of Jerusalem to visit Yad Vashem, the Holocaust Memorial Museum.
-Only a short drive away, visit the Flam Winery in Eshtaul valley, for a breif informative tour.
+From the old city, it is off to the new city of Jerusalem to visit Yad Vashem, the Holocaust Memorial Museum.
+With only a short drive away, visit the Flam Winery in Eshtaul valley, for a brief informative tour.
 The Flam boutique winery is renowned for its Cabernet Sauvignon, which has won numerous awards worldwide.

 After breakfast, travel in a privately driven vehicle to the Mount of Olives, for some perfect panoramic viewing of Jerusalem.
 This spectacular location boasts views of the old city, the olive tree canopies, and a number of cemeteries and churches which commemorate and highlight the events from the life of Jesus.
 Visit the Garden of Gethsemane which contains some of the most ancient olive trees of the region, believed to date back to the times of Christ.
 From here, proceed to the archaeological site of the City of David and Hezekiah Tunnel for some brief exploration.
 Walk along the Via Dolorosa (Stations of the Cross) to visit Church of Holy Sepulcher.
 Continue on this historical walk through the Jewish Quarter and the Cardo to Mount Zion for a visit to the famous Last Supper Room and King David's Tomb.
 Upon completion of the tour, a return transfer to the hotel is provided.